devileyes10/no.10_bugbounty-setup/README.md

 # no.10_bugbounty-setup
 Start with why!
-Too lazy to keep installing needed tools for VPS
+Too lazy to keep installing needed tools for VPS again and again

 # Tools Included
 - python2, python3 and its neccessary libraries